thejaskatta/selenium-launcher/README.txt

 SE_HOST (e.g., 'grid', or nothing)
-SE_HOST_URL (e.g., URL to Standalone Remote or Grid instance) SE_BROWSER (e.g., 'chrome', 'firefox', 'internet-explorer', 'safari')
+SE_HOST_URL (e.g., URL to Standalone Remote or Grid instance) SE_BROWSER (e.g., 'chrome', 'firefox', 'internet_explorer', 'safari')

 If these values are not set properly, a RuntimeError will be returned along with a helpful message.